 General Goals and Assessment

-Students completing courses in the German program gain proficiency in written and spoken German, general cultural fluency relating to the German-speaking Europe and its history, and skill in writing and the critical analysis of written texts and other cultural artifacts related to the study of German.
+Students completing courses in the German program gain proficiency in written and spoken German, general cultural fluency relating to German-speaking Europe and its history, and skill in writing and in the critical analysis of written texts and other cultural artifacts related to the study of German.

 Students completing a major or minor in German demonstrate advanced proficiency in the German language, cultural fluency, and analytical skills in a specific area of concentration such as German language and literature, history, visual arts, music, or political science.

 Linguistic proficiency of incoming students is measured through a placement exam; that of graduating students is determined by successful completion of German 232 (Advanced Composition and Conversation) and/or one or more 300-level courses taught in German.

 Cultural proficiency and advanced knowledge are evaluated through student work in upper-level courses relevant to the area of a student’s concentration within German studies.

 Student course evaluations forms, with special questions designed for the German program, are used to help evaluate the quality of instruction.

 The department curriculum committee, chaired by the undergraduate director, reviews the structure of each semester’s curriculum, and provides guidance to instructors in preparing syllabi for their courses.
 Its members (the “unit coordinators”) meet regularly with language instructors to ensure that multiple sections of a unit pursue the same learning goals and give exams that are the same in structure, breadth, and difficulty.